Film censorship in East Germany: Film Production In Germany

 Germans in the pre WWII period were avid cinema goers.
 Over a billion cinema tickets were sold in 1943 alone in Germany.
-After Germany’s surrender during the second world war, German citizens continued to flock to cinemas in large numbers; cinemas re opened even before Germany officially surrendered.
+After Germany’s surrender during the second world war, German citizens continued to flock to cinemas in large numbers; cinemas reopened even before Germany officially surrendered.
 Before the official split of East and West Germany, Allied films were shown.
 As the rift between East and West became deeper and deeper, fewer Allied films were shown and were replaced with Soviet films.
 German citizens became well acquainted with Soviet accomplishments and the pitfalls of fascism.
 As the Soviets began to withdraw, the East German Government re-vamped an old Nazi era film production company.
 They centralized all the former Germany film production companies in and around Berlin into one monopolized film company, DEFA.
 This company held a monopoly on every stage of film production in the GDR and was responsible for all film production released to the public.